AhmedFathyDev/AhmedFathyDev/README.md

 <h1 align="center">About</h1>

-**I am a Back-End Engineer with industry experience in building websites and web applications.
+**Back-End Engineer with industry experience in building websites and web applications.
 Specialist in .NET Core Frameworks.
 Satisfactory background working with Angular, React, and Vue.js on multiple projects.**

-**I have powerful computer science knowledge and I am eager to learn more concepts and deep dive into computer science tracks.
+**Had powerful computer science knowledge and I am eager to learn more concepts and deep dive into computer science tracks.
 Good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem Solving skills.
 I practiced competitive programming a lot in college and enjoyed competing with my colleagues and mentors and participating in many programming competitions.**

 **Passionate about learning .NET, Back-End technologies, DevOps, Web 3, Blockchain, Linux, Virtualization, and Cloud Computing.**